Qatar markets stabilise as Doha digs in to defend economy

 MARKETS

 Qatar's riyal currency, pegged at 3.64 to the U.S. dollar, was under pressure last week as banks reacted nervously to the diplomatic rift.
-On Monday, the currency came off last week's lows in the spot QAR= and offshore forwards markets QAR1Y=W.
+On Monday, the currency came off last week's lows in the spot and offshore forwards markets.

 Bankers said the central bank, which has $34.5 billion of net foreign reserves, backed by an estimated hundreds of billions of dollars of assets in Doha's sovereign wealth fund, was supplying enough dollars to the spot market to keep exchange rates under control.

-The cost of insuring Qatar's sovereign debt against default QAGV5YUSAC=MG fell back for the first time in a week, while yields on Doha's international bonds XS140578215=TE dropped almost 10 basis points and the stock market .QSI stabilised after sliding 8.7 percent in the past week.
+The cost of insuring Qatar's sovereign debt against default fell back for the first time in a week, while yields on Doha's international bonds dropped almost 10 basis points and the stock market stabilised after sliding 8.7 percent in the past week.

 One result of the sanctions has been a severe shortage of U.S. dollar cash at Qatar's money changers; supplies used to be flown in from the UAE but that route is closed.
 The shortage persisted on Monday although some dealers said efforts were underway to obtain supplies from elsewhere, such as Hong Kong.